Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Seasonal and regional analyses

 \subsection{The impact of thermodynamic conversions}

-It is noticeable, how FourCastNet behaves differently from Pangu-Weather and GraphCast.
-One of the core differences in between the models is how they predict moisture.
-Q is used most commonly, but due to the relatively strong boundedness, RH has been shown to generalize better in some machine learning applications \citep{beucler_climate-invariant_2024,lin_stresstesting_2024}.
-This is most applicable for large domain shifts in a changing climate, where Q is no longer well-constrained.
+With FourCastNet being an outlier, one core difference is the prediction of RH instead of Q. Q is used most commonly, but due to the relatively strong boundedness, RH has been shown to generalize better in some machine learning applications \cite{beucler_climate-invariant_2024,lin_stresstesting_2024}.
+This mostly applies to large domain shifts under climate change, where Q is no longer well-constrained.
 At the weather timescale, Q can be assumed to be in a stable value range.
-FourCastNet predicts RH; to calculate CAPE RH needs to be converted to Q. The conversion is dependent on the temperature and pressure, making this an additional processing step, where forecast errors can compound.
-To quantify this effect, we additionally compare all models' RMSE and BIAS for RH, Q and T. Figure \ref{fig:moisture} shows this for the US convective season.\\
+To calculate CAPE, RH needs to be converted to Q. The conversion is dependent on the temperature and pressure, making this an additional processing step, where forecast errors can compound.
+To quantify this effect, we additionally compare all models' RMSE and BIAS for RH, Q, and T in Figure \ref{fig:NA_scores}.\\

-The RMSE (Fig. \ref{fig:moisture}a) and BIAS (Fig. \ref{fig:moisture}b) of temperature are quite similar across all models, indicating that the large differences in CAPE are not primarily owed to the temperature field.
-At short lead-times FourCastNet does perform worse, but only by a small margin.
-Looking at Q, it becomes evident that FourCastNet not only has a larger RMSE (Fig. \ref{fig:moisture}c) but also consistently overestimates Q (Fig. \ref{fig:moisture}d), which does not improve much at short lead-times.
-Considering that Q has to be converted from RH in FourCastNet, we additionally investigate RH for all models.
-It becomes evident, that despite this being the natively predicted variable, FourCastNet also does not perform particularly well for RH, the BIAS (Fig. \ref{fig:moisture}f) remains consistently positive.
-GraphCast-oper and Pangu-Weather consistently have a lower RMSE and BIAS (Fig. \ref{fig:moisture}e,f), although this is a converted variable for their models.
+The RMSE (Fig. \ref{fig:NA_scores}g) and BIAS (Fig. \ref{fig:NA_scores}j) of T are quite similar across all models, indicating that the large differences in CAPE are not primarily owed to T. At short lead-times FourCastNet performs only marginally worse.
+Looking at Q, it becomes evident that FourCastNet not only has a larger RMSE (Fig. \ref{fig:NA_scores}h) but also consistently overestimates Q (Fig. \ref{fig:NA_scores}k), which does not improve much at short lead-times.
+For RH it becomes evident, that despite this being the natively predicted variable, FourCastNet also does not perform particularly well.
+The BIAS (Fig. \ref{fig:NA_scores}l) remains consistently positive.
+GraphCast-oper and Pangu-Weather consistently have a lower RMSE and BIAS (Fig. \ref{fig:NA_scores}i,l), despite RH being a converted variable in their output.
 Consequently, FourCastNet suffers from a double penalty - the moderately good RH undergoes further conversion to Q before being integrated into the computation of CAPE.
-The moisture is a key component in determining the lifting condensation level, which strongly impacts the integral of CAPE.
-The compounding errors here greatly affect the final computation of CAPE.
+Moisture is a key component in determining the lifting condensation level, which strongly impacts the integral of CAPE, leading to large compounding errors.